ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     assign letter=[letter]
     ```

-    For example, a "wrong" volume may be assigned the letter `C:`.
+    For example, a "wrong" volume might be assigned the letter `C:`.
 Select it first, assign it a different letter (e.g. `F:` or `H:`), select the volume that contains Windows, and then assign it the letter `C:`.

 1. Activate the `C:` volume: